 Environmentally sensitive elements are embedded in the old and new parts of the house, including hydronic floor heating and cooling, natural cross ventilation and an avoidance of air conditioning.
 These aspects are underpinned by exploitation of good solar orientation, thermally massive construction, and heat-exchange technology to make this a stable and comfortable environment year-round.

-2015 Winner AIA National Architecture Award Residential Houses Alts & Ads
+2015 Winner AIA National Architecture Award Residential Houses (Alterations & Additions)

 2015 Winner AIA NSW Hugh and Eva Buhrich Award Residential Arch.
-Alts & Ads
+(Altertaions & Addtions)

 2015 Winner Woollahra Design Excellence Awards Heritage